SLAM-Former: Putting SLAM into One Transformer: Conclusion

 \section{Conclusion}

-In this work, we introduce SLAM-Former, putting the full SLAM capabilities into a single transformer.
+In this work, we introduce SLAM-Former, putting full SLAM capability into a single transformer.
 With alternating incremental frontend processing and global backend processing, SLAM-Former enables the frontend and backend to cooperate and enhance each other, resulting in an overall improvement.
-The results demonstrate that SLAM-Former significantly outperforms traditional geometry foundation-based SLAM methods in both tracking and reconstruction.
-Furthermore, it achieves highly competitive tracking performance and vastly superior reconstruction compared to traditional methods when tested with real-world data.
+Experiments demonstrate that SLAM-Former significantly outperforms traditional geometry foundation-based SLAM methods in both tracking and reconstruction.
+Furthermore, it achieves highly competitive tracking performance and vastly superior reconstruction compared to traditional methods on real-world data.

-\paragraph{Limitations} SLAM-Former still has several limitations.
-First of all, we utilize full attention in the backend to replace the loop-detection \& optimization in traditional SLAM.
-However, using full attention causes problems due to the $\mathcal{O}(n^2)$ time complexity.
-We believe this could be solved in either SLAM ways (using a sparse graph) or through transformer techniques (such as sparse attention and token merge) in future work.
-Secondly, SLAM-Former does not support a frontend mode locally; all previous KV caches should be fed into the model during inference. {